PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 9. Hand Dominance
 ``````````
 Choose from one of the options L or R for the signer.
-Global settings for hand dominance **[make this link to .._global_options_hand_dominance]** can be specified by the user.
+Global settings for hand dominance **[make this link to .._globalsettings_hand_dominance]** can be specified by the user.

 **insert image of sign_level_information box: give it filled out as an example sign**